HandtoEarth/Field/index.md

 Most options are configurable on your *Administration* page, so it is usually not necessary to edit *config/config.php*.
 One essential configuration in setting up ownCloud is to configure the proxy server.
 These setting allow you to enable users to connect to the Owncloud server using the server's IP address and specify the port.

-You can configure the following:
+You can configure the following parameters for thje proxy server:

 > 'overwritehost' => '',